Motimove

 Rheumatoid arthritis, causes and symptoms

 Rheumatoid arthritis (RA) is a chronic autoimmune disease that affects millions of people worldwide.
-The symptoms of rheumatoid arthritis, such as joint pain, swelling, and stiffness, can significantly affect daily life.
-Fortunately, there are ways to relieve the symptoms and improve quality of life, especially through targeted exercises.
-In this blog we discuss the cause of rheumatoid arthritis, the symptoms of rheumatoid arthritis, and how the Motimove app can help relieve the pain.
+The symptoms of rheumatoid arthritis, such as joint pain, swelling, and stiffness, can significantly impact daily life.
+Fortunately, there are ways to relieve symptoms and improve quality of life, especially through targeted exercises.
+In this blog, we discuss the cause of rheumatoid arthritis, the symptoms of rheumatoid arthritis, and how the MotiMove app can help relieve pain.
+Don’t have time to read this blog but want to reduce your pain?
+Download now!

 What is rheumatoid arthritis?

-Rheumatoid arthritis is an autoimmune disease in which the immune system attacks healthy joints, resulting in inflammation, pain, and damage to the joint tissue.
+Rheumatoid arthritis is an autoimmune disease in which the immune system attacks healthy joints, resulting in inflammation, pain, and damage to joint tissue.
 The disease often occurs in the hands, wrists, knees, and feet.
 The symptoms of rheumatoid arthritis include joint pain, swelling, stiffness, and fatigue.
-The symptoms can range from mild to severe, and in some cases can lead to permanent joint damage.
+Symptoms can range from mild to severe, and in some cases, they can lead to permanent joint damage.

 The exact cause of rheumatoid arthritis is not fully known.
 People with a family history of rheumatoid arthritis are more likely to develop the disease.
 Smoking and infections can also contribute to the onset of the disease.
 Because rheumatoid arthritis is an autoimmune disease, the immune system targets the joints and causes inflammation.